Moduli spaces of sheaves via affine Grassmannians

-We postpone the formal definition of monotonicity until after our precise definition of a numerical invariant in Subsection \ref{subsection: background theta stratifications}.
-But roughly, monotonicity follows from two facts about the filling of the diagram \eqref{eqn: git filling condition}: i) if $Y$ has a $\bG_m$-action fixing $(0,0)$ and the morphism $\xi$ is $\bG_m$-equivariant, then the dotted arrows can be filled $\bG_m$-equivariantly as well; and ii) the line bundle $\tilde{\xi}^\ast(L)$ will be ample on $\Sigma$ if $L$ is relatively ample for the map $\cX \to BG$.
+We postpone the formal definition of strict monotonicity until after our precise definition of a numerical invariant in Subsection \ref{subsection: background theta stratifications}.
+But roughly, strict monotonicity for the Hilbert-Mumford numerical invariant in GIT follows from two facts: i) if $Y$ has a $\bG_m$-action fixing $0$ and the morphism $\xi$ is $\bG_m$-equivariant, then there exists a $\bG_m$-equivariant filling of the dotted arrows in \eqref{eqn: git filling condition}, as we have established above; and ii) the line bundle $\tilde{\xi}^\ast(L)$ will be relatively ample for the map $\Sigma \to Y$ if $L$ is relatively ample for the map $\cX \to BG$.

 The stack $\Coh^d(X)_P$ is not a quotient stack.
 For simplicity, we will assume in this introduction that $X$ is flat and has geometrically integral fibers of dimension $d$ over the base, and we restrict to the open substack of sheaves of fixed rank $r$.
-To verify monotonicity of the numerical invariant, we construct a morphism $\Coh^d(X)_{P} \to \Coh^d(X)_{rat}$ to a \emph{non-algebraic} stack $\Coh^d(X)_{rat}$ with the following properties analogous to the properties of the morphism $X/G \to BG$ in GIT: \begin{enumerate} \item Any equivariant morphism $Y \setminus \{(0,0)\} \to \Coh^d(X)_{rat}$ extends to an equivariant morphism $Y \to \Coh^d(X)_{rat}$.\\ \item The fibers of the morphism $\Coh^d(X)_{P} \to \Coh^d(X)_{rat}$ are ind-projective ind-schemes, and the duals of the line bundles $L_n$ are asymptotically positive in the sense that on any quasi-compact closed subscheme $L_n^\dual$ is ample for $n \gg 0$. \end{enumerate} The term ``infinite dimensional GIT" refers to the infinite dimensional ind-schemes that arise in (2).
-These conditions imply that any $\bG_m$-equivariant morphism $\xi : Y \setminus \{(0,0)\} \to \Coh^d(X)_{P}$ can be extended this to a $\bG_m$-equivariant morphism from a birational cover of $Y$, $\tilde{\xi} : \Sigma \to \Coh^d(X)_{P}$, such that $\tilde{\xi}^\ast(L_n)$ is ample on $\Sigma$ for all $n\gg0$.
-This allows us to imitate the proof of monotonicity in GIT outlined above.
+In this case, a family of pure sheaves of dimension $d$ is the same thing as a family of torsion-free sheaves.
+To verify strict monotonicity of the numerical invariant, we construct a morphism $\Coh^d(X)_{P} \to \Coh^d(X)_{rat}$ to a \emph{non-algebraic} stack $\Coh^d(X)_{rat}$ with the following properties analogous to the properties of the morphism $X/G \to BG$ in GIT: \begin{enumerate} \item Any $\mathbb{G}_m$-equivariant morphism $Y \setminus \{0\} \to \Coh^d(X)_{rat}$ extends to an $\mathbb{G}_m$-equivariant morphism $Y \to \Coh^d(X)_{rat}$.\\ \item The fibers of the morphism $\Coh^d(X)_{P} \to \Coh^d(X)_{rat}$ are ind-projective ind-schemes, and the duals of the line bundles $L_n$ are asymptotically positive in the sense that on any quasi-compact closed subscheme $L_n^\dual$ is ample for $n \gg 0$. \end{enumerate} The term ``infinite dimensional GIT" refers to the infinite dimensional ind-schemes that arise in (2).
+These conditions imply that any $\bG_m$-equivariant morphism $\xi : Y \setminus \{0\} \to \Coh^d(X)_{P}$ can be extended to a $\bG_m$-equivariant morphism from a birational cover of $Y$, $\tilde{\xi} : \Sigma \to \Coh^d(X)_{P}$, such that $\tilde{\xi}^\ast(L_n^\dual)$ is ample on $\Sigma$ for all $n\gg0$.
+This allows us to imitate the proof of strict monotonicity in GIT outlined above.